lequan310/FlowerRecommendation/README.md

 3. Type the command: python recommend.py -i "image_path"
 4. Wait for the program to process the image, and recommend 10 images from the dataset.

+## Future Plan
+The flower classification performed well given its bad quality dataset.
+However, the flower recommendation system is relying on the flower classification model to recommend.
+In the future, another algorithm such as cosine similarities can be used to check the most similar images, and features extraction can be done using a different model, so that flower recommendation system can be enhanced.

 ## References
 [1] Y. Liu, F. Tang, D. Zhou, Y. Meng, and W. Dong, ‘Flower classification via convolutional neural network’, in 2016 IEEE International Conference on Functional-Structural Plant